bjherger/blog_posts/founding_ds_team/founding/Playbook: Founding an ML practice.md

 ### Hire

 Now that we have support and potential projects, you can start hiring.
 We'll cover hiring in-depth in a future blog post, but this might be the most difficult part of the journey: Data Scientists are greatly in demand.
 Moreover, those with experience forging a team likely know their market value, and can afford to be picky.

-To get candidates in the funnel, I'd recommend generating organic leads through Meetup groups and conferences (but really conference receptions).
+To get candidates in the funnel, I'd recommend generating organic leads through Meetup groups and conferences (and conference receptions).
 Sources and hiring agencies can be worth while, but form emails are easy to ignore in a hot market.
 A quick survey of DS friends suggest we receive an average of 30 recruiter messages a week, and it's hard to stand out in that chaos.